top of page

 I despise those who made me consider the third option, intentionally or otherwise.
 Despite the fatigue I was at from 2018 to August 2023, I possess a ruthless desire to live, to survive.
 I will attempt, with every fiber of my being, to ensure no one hinders my ability to contribute meaningfully, like I believe I deserve, with many contributions as possible.

 Do you now see the double-edged duality of "purpose"?
 On one hand, it offers immense joy; on the other, its necessity in some individuals is the source of immense suffering.
 What if one would not have access to said purpose/s anymore?
 Have you considered that yet?
-Then, you will have to compromise your life in accordance, or compromise your life, by suicide.
+Then, you will have to compromise your life in accordance, or compromise your life, by self-sacrifice.

 Plan for the long term, and you can reduce future regrets.